Meet the students living on a house boat in London

-Ever wondered what it would be like to live on a houseboat?
-We met two London students who are doing just that...
-And we found out exactly how much you'd need to get started!
+Ever wondered what it's like to live on a houseboat?
+We met two London students who did just that to find out what life on a boat is really like, and how much it costs.

-Which is why physics students Mantas Pastolis, 22, from Lithuania and Jakub Zálešák, 21, from the Czech Republic, ditched communal bathrooms and kitchens to take to the high seas of the Thames!
+This is why physics students Mantas Pastolis and Jakub Zálešák ditched communal bathrooms and kitchens to start living on the Thames.

-The pair found their beloved boat, Gina, on eBay, and have been living there since September 2018.
-It's the first time that either of them have attempted #boatlife, but they decided to throw themselves into the deep end for their third and final year at University College London.
+The pair found their beloved boat, Gina, on eBay, and moved there in September 2018.
+It was the first time that either of them had tried living on a boat.
+However, they decided to throw themselves into the deep end for their third and final year at University College London.

-We met them to find out if it really is possible to live on a houseboat as a student and how much money they're saving by opting for alternative accommodation. 🙂
+We met them in 2019 to find out if it really was possible to live on a houseboat at uni and how much money they were saving by opting for alternative student accommodation.

-What's it like to live on a houseboat?
+What is it like living on a houseboat?

 Both Mantas and Jakub had always dreamed of living on a houseboat.
-Since the move, Jakub enjoys living in the capital a lot more compared to when he lived ashore!
+Following the move, Jakub was enjoying London life a lot more than he had when he lived on land.

 When I first came to London, I really didn't like it.
 I'm from a small town in the Czech Republic so I found London too big.
 But I was walking down the Camden canals past the boats and thought: I really want to do this!

-The boys say that one of their favourite things about living on a houseboat is the tight-knit community it comes with.
-The pair have made friends pretty much everywhere they've been moored, and they even get their hair cut at a boat hairdresser!
+Jakub and Mantas said that one of their favourite things about living on a houseboat was the tight-knit community it comes with.
+The pair made friends pretty much everywhere they were moored, and they even got their hair cut at a boat hairdresser.

 We once had a party with 15 people on board.
 We invited a friend who also lives on a boat but he had moved on to Hackney, so we decided last minute to sail to him!

-However, until recently, they were living without a central heating system, which Mantas said he struggled to cope with.
+However, for a while, they had been living without a central heating system, which Mantas said he struggled to cope with.

 The cold was hard.
 As soon as you got in, you had to start cooking or making tea to heat the boat up and you had to fall asleep within five minutes after eating to not feel the cold at night!

-He says that remembering not to drop things into the river has also been challenging at times...
+He said that remembering not to drop things into the river had also been challenging at times.

-As there is no shower on the boat, the boys wash at uni and do laundry at their friends' houses or at the laundrette.
-But neither of them feel that the change of lifestyle has affected their grades.
+As there was no shower on the boat, the boys washed at uni and did laundry at their friends' houses or at the laundrette.
+But neither of them felt that the change of lifestyle had affected their grades.